-As I’ve covered US politics before (056: American Politics), here I’m only dealing with European politics, but specifically on the left-wing.
+As I’ve covered US politics before, here I’m only dealing with European politics, but specifically on the left-wing.
 There are, however, at least a couple of honourable mentions from the other side of the pond that are applicable here, too, but they are out of scope today.
 As always other suggestions are welcome.

-Let’s start in the UK, with one of the most overtly political industrial bands of all, South London’s Test Dept. Their furious, heavily percussion based missives were rarely subtle in their message, as was the case here: where the vicious, anti-Tory/right wing message was apparently battered out with sledgehammers and samples of their targets of their ire did the vocal work for them.
-This came out in 1986, post-miner’s strike, perhaps when hope was being lost, and outright fury took over.
+Let’s start in the UK, with one of the most overtly political industrial bands of all, South London’s Test Dept. Their furious, heavily percussion-based missives were rarely subtle in their message, as was the case here: where the vicious, anti-Tory/right-wing message was apparently battered out with sledgehammers and samples of the targets of their ire did the vocal work for them.
+This came out in 1986, post miners strike, perhaps when hope was being lost, and outright fury took over.
 Things got better in the following years, perhaps, but twenty-five years on we on the left appear to be back where we started: and when Test Dept:Redux did BIMFest last year, Fuckhead got an update that featured more modern targets, but the same party once again…

 The title translates as “real work, real wages”, and this was the debut single from these early industrial/EBM pioneers.
 From the region of North Rhine-Westphalia, the industrial powerhouse of Germany over the years, it is perhaps unsurprising that they hold the views they do: and indeed the brutal metallic percussion sounds like the workings in a steel mill.
 Indeed, left-wing politics are a subject this band returned to time and again, in particular on album The Final Option, which featured tracks about the futility of the Balkan Wars raging at the time (Crossfire), corporate power (Bloodsuckers), and the rise of the neo-nazis in Germany (the elegant, and enduring Fatherland).